CSC3170-2022Fall/project-team-21/README.md

 ### Task allocation for team members
 Please refer to [task-allocation.md](task-allocation.md) for the detailed task allocation throughout the process of building our project.

+### Project Presentation
+Our team members have presented on our database's implementations and additional functions.
+The full video is publicly available at [this Bilibili link](https://www.bilibili.com/video/BV1jM41117Lt/).
+As a supplement, the pdf version of the slides is available at [presentation.pdf](presentation/presentation.pdf).
+Because all our domestic team members are currently under COVID-19, after careful consideration about the condition of our presenters, we decided that all presenters in the zoom presenation can keep their camera off.

 ## Building and running the project
 We use `CMake` to build our project, which allows our Databsse implementation to have cross-platform support.
 (Ignore those warnings)